amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 for a three-dimensional problem, the simulation domain will be a three-dimensional region bounded by a set of two-dimensional regions.
 If the simulation domain is N-dimensional, the boundary conditions must be specified over a set of regions are (N-1)-dimensional.

+Amanzi automatically defines the special region labeled `"All`", which is the entire simulation domain.
+Currently, the unstructured framework does not support the `"All`" region, but it is expected to do so in the near future.

 Under the `"Structured`" option, Amanzi also automatically defines regions for the coordinat-aligned planes that bound the domain, using the following labels: `"XLOBC`", `"XHIBC`", `"YLOBC`", `"YHIBC`", `"ZLOBC`", `"ZHIBC`"